fastify/website/docs/v3/Request.md

-<h1 align="center">Fastify</h1>
+---
+id: Request
+title: Request

-## Request
+sidebar_label: Request
+hide_title: false
+---

 The first parameter of the handler function is `Request`.<br/>
 Request is a core Fastify object containing the following fields:
 - `query` - the parsed querystring, its format is specified by [`querystringParser`](./Reference/Server.md#querystringparser)
-- `body` - the request payload, see [Content Type Parser](ContentTypeParser.md) for details on what request payloads Fastify natively parses and how to support other content types
+- `body` - the request payload, see [Content Type Parser](Content-Type-Parser.md) for details on what request payloads Fastify natively parses and how to support other content types
 - `params` - the params matching the URL
 - [`headers`](#headers) - the headers getter and setter
 - `raw` - the incoming HTTP request from Node core